 It is absolutely natural to have nightmares now and then.
 Many children have nightmares but they generally stop between the age of 9 to 11 years but if the nightmares keep disturbing your sleep past that age, you might as well be having them for the rest of your life.
 Interestingly, children have more nightmares than adults.
 About 10-50% of the children have them while only a mere 2.5-10% of the adults have them.

-Nightmares can also have their sources in trauma, physical illness, stress or psychopathology.
+Nightmares can have their sources in trauma, physical illness, stress and anxiety, or psychopathology.
 Both the prevalence of nightmares and the relation between nightmares and measures of psychopathology have been extensively studied.

 How is a nightmare different from dreams?

 Dreams are images and sensations created by our subconscious mind with the help of the information we perceive in our waking life.
 Unlike nightmares, dreams are not only imageries that have a horrific or fear-evoking element in it.